rankopolat/AirTask/WeeklyReports/Week3.md

 ### Work completed this week:

--Completed a draft copy for the project justification
+- Completed a draft copy for the project justification

--Completed the gui and functionality of a database for the main artifact
+- Completed the gui and functionality of a database for the main artifact

--Assigned roles to each individual member
+- Assigned roles to each individual member

-Project Manager: Ranko Polat
+- Project Manager: Ranko Polat
-Project Analyst: Poh Yamone
+- Project Analyst: Poh Yamone
-Project Developer:  Sreeram/ Ranko Polat
+- Project Developer:  Sreeram/ Ranko Polat
-Project Planner: Prisha / Sreeram
+- Project Planner: Prisha / Sreeram

 ### Work to complete next week: